Quantum noncommutative ABJM field theory: four- and six-point functions: Free field propagators from the action

-The interaction vertices are derived following the conventional procedure.
-Results are listed in the Appendix D of \cite{Martin:2017nhg}.
-However, since the Feynman rule (D.6) from the Appendix D of \cite{Martin:2017nhg} contain ugly form we are using this opportunity and give in this paper a simpler and nicer version of (D.6) in our Fig.\ref{fig:FigFRCorr} as the Feynman rule (\ref{FRXXAhatA}) in Appendix A. In this paper we use clockwise circles for the star-product ordering.
+The interaction vertices Feynman rules are derived following the conventional procedure.
+Results are listed in the appendix D of \cite{Martin:2017nhg}, and in the appendix A of this paper.
+We use clockwise circles for the star-product ordering.